-For 1999-2000, management proposes that the board of directors be composed of seven members.
-Except where the authority to vote in favour of the directors is withheld, the persons whose names are printed on the form of proxy intend to vote FOR the election of the seven nominees whose names are set forth in the following table.
+For fiscal 2002, Management proposes that the Board of Directors be composed of eight members.
+Except where the authority to vote in favour of the directors is withheld, the persons whose names are printed on the form of proxy intend to vote FOR the election of the eight nominees whose names are set forth in the following table.
 Each director elected will hold office until the next annual meeting or until that director's successor is duly elected, unless the office is vacated earlier in accordance with the relevant provisions of the applicable laws.

-The following table sets forth, for each person nominated by management for election as a director, his name and municipality of residence, the year in which he first became a director, the principal occupation of each nominee and the number of Common Shares of the Company beneficially owned, directly or indirectly, or over which control or direction was exercised by each nominee as at June 1, 1999.
+The following table sets forth, for each person nominated by Management for election as a director, his name and municipality of residence, the year in which he first became a director, the principal occupation of each nominee and the number of Common Shares beneficially owned, directly or indirectly, or over which control or direction was exercised by each nominee as at June 1, 2001.

-Name and municipality of residence Director since Principal occupation Common Shares beneficially owned or over which control or direction was exercised EMANUELE (LINO) SAPUTO Montréal, Québec 1992 Chairman of the Board and Chief Executive Officer of the Company 33,800,037 (1) CAMILLO LISIO (2) Westmount, Québec 1997 President and Chief Operating Officer of the Company 15,195 André Bérard (2) Verdun, Québec 1997 Chairman of the Board and Chief Executive Officer of a Canadian Chartered Bank 1,500 PIERRE BOURGIE (2) Outremont, Québec 1997 President and Chief Executive Officer of Société Financière Bourgie Inc. (a holding company) 230,000 CATERINA MONTICCIOLO, CA (3) Laval, Québec 1997 Controller of Placements Vigica Inc. (a holding company) 27,500 PATRICIA SAPUTO, CA (3) Laval, Québec 1999 (4) President of Pasa Holdings Inc. (a holding company) 9,500 (5) Louis A. Tanguay (3) Anjou, Québec 1997 President and Chief Operating Officer of Bell Canada International 2,000
+Name and municipality of residence Director since Principal occupation Common Shares beneficially owned or over which control or direction was exercised EMANUELE (LINO) SAPUTO (2) Senneville, Québec 1992 Chairman of the Board and Chief Executive Officer of the Company 33,800,037 (1) André Bérard (2) Verdun, Québec 1997 Chairman of the Board and Chief Executive Officer of a Canadian Chartered Bank 2,500 CLAUDE BLANCHET (3) Ile-Bizard, Québec 2000 Chairman of the Board, President and Chief Executive Officer of Société générale de financement du Québec PIERRE BOURGIE (2) Outremont, Québec 1997 President and Chief Executive Officer of Société Financière Bourgie Inc. (a holding company) 230,000 CATERINA MONTICCIOLO, CA (3) Laval, Québec 1997 Controller of Placements Vigica Inc. (a holding company) 59,500 LINO A. SAPUTO, JR. Westmount, Québec 2001 Executive Vice-President, Operations of the Company 16,588 PATRICIA SAPUTO, CA, FP (3) Laval, Québec 1999 President of Pasa Holdings Inc. (a holding company) 8,600 Louis A. Tanguay (3) Laval, Québec 1997 President and Chief Executive Officer of Bell Canada International 2,000

-(1) The shares are held by Jolina Capital Inc. and Gestion Jolina Inc., both of which are holding companies controlled by Mr. Emanuele (Lino) Saputo, and by other holding companies owned and controlled by his brothers and sisters and their families, which have granted to Gestion Jolina Inc. a power of attorney to vote all of the Common Shares held by them at the time of the Company's Initial Public Offering.
+(1) The shares are held by Jolina Capital Inc. and Gestion Jolina Inc., both of which are holding companies controlled by Mr. Emanuele(Lino) Saputo, and by other holding companies owned and controlled by his brothers and sisters and their families, which have granted to Gestion Jolina Inc. a power of attorney to vote all of the Common Shares held by them at the time of the Company's Initial Public Offering.
 See "Voting Shares and Principal Holders of Voting Shares".